 This post is by Juan of The Dark Tales Project.
 My Darkest Tale This post is a struggle for me.
 But it is a struggle that is worth winning.
 That I need to win.
 Not facing it will only give my demons respite from my attempts to oust them from the shadows of my mind.… Continue reading Emerging Blogger Series: Juan (The Dark Tales Project)

-First off, we'll establish a couple of things: If you're having thoughts of suicide and need to reach out, there's a list of crisis resources here.No need to worry about me; I'm not currently suicidal.
-I recently saw a post by Elizabeth of Life.
+First off, before we talk about surviving attempted suicide, we'll establish a couple of things: If you're having thoughts of suicide and need to reach out, there's a list of crisis resources here.No need to worry about me; I'm not currently suicidal.
+Regretting attempts I recently saw a post by Elizabeth of Life.
 Love.
 Bipolar.… Continue reading No Regrets?
 Surviving Attempted Suicide

 This post is by Megan of Be Alright.
 Photo by Barry Weatherall on Unsplash Reflecting on Suicidal Thoughts On September 21, 2016 I experienced intense suicidal thoughts for the first time.
 I’ll never forget that moment for as long as I live.
 At the time I was working for a local newspaper, I had to go to some… Continue reading Emerging Blogger Series: Megan – Be Alright

 I was reading an article on Medium recently entitled Please Don't Email Me About Suicide.
 The author was saying that when she has written before about suicide, she got emails from readers who were suicidal.
 I agreed with some, but not all, of what she said, so I thought I would unpack it a bit.… Continue reading What if a Stranger Tells You They’re Suicidal?